Greatest Literature banner

 Approx. 84,000 words

-The Maltese Falcon (1931) sceneThe first Maltese Falcon from Hollywood is surprisingly faithful to Hammett—and sexier than what followed.
+The Maltese Falcon (1931) sceneThe first Maltese Falcon from Hollywood is surprisingly faithful to Hammett's novel.

 A Spade is not necessarily a Spade

-The Maltese Falcon (1931): Also called Dangerous Female; director Roy Del Ruth; writers Maude Fulton, Brown Holmes, Lucien Hubbard; featuring Ricardo Cortez, Bebeaniels, Thelma ToddDaniels, Thelma Todd
+The Maltese Falcon (1931): Also known as Dangerous Female, film, 75–80 minutes; director Roy Del Ruth; writers Maude Fulton, Brown Holmes, Lucien Hubbard; featuring Ricardo Cortez, Bebeaniels, Thelma ToddDaniels, Thelma Todd

 The 1941 film noir masterpiece starring Humphrey Bogart, the classic detective movie everyone knows, was actually the third film adaptation of The Maltese Falcon and spawned a goofy sequel of its own.